bmmoskow/JavaTest/README.md

 * extended comments and Javadocs
 * a more seemless handling of data-driven tests
-* integration with AWS
 * integration with Jenkins
-* use of Consul to maintain the configuration
+* use of DynamoDb to record history

 ## A Deeper Look